JetBrains/guide/site/goland/tips/create-inspections-with-regular-expressions/index.md

 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./screenshot.png
-leadin: >
+---

 Open settings, go to _Editor | Inspections_, and press the **Add** icon.
 Select **Add RegExp Search Inspection…** from the list and you will be directed to a dialog where you can set up your new inspection.
 Select the desired language, use hints from the panel on the left to build a RegExp, and designate the required replacement.
 You can also specify the severity of how the IDE should highlight found cases in the project.

 <span class="tag is-rounded">New in 2023.1</span>
----